acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/options_agenda.md

 If navigation is needed, but event creation should not be allowed before a specific date, use the [invalid](#opt-invalid) option with daily recurrence until the specific date.

-**Default value**: undefined
+**Default value**: `undefined`
 ### refDate {#opt-refDate}

 DateType

 Specifies the reference date of the component, which represents when to start to calculate the view you want to display.
-For example, if you want to display 14 days from today, you must specify today as the reference date.
+For example, if you want to display 14 days from today, you can specify today as the reference date.

 :::info
-If undefined, in case of scheduler/timeline will default to today, in other views it will default to 1970/01/01.
+If not defined, in case of scheduler and timeline views it will default to today, in other views it will default to `'1970/01/01'`.
 :::

-**Default value**: undefined
+**Default value**: `undefined`
 ### responsive {#opt-responsive}

 missing